ciotto/ciotto.github.io/sites/ci8/multiple_choice_test_omr/README.md

 ```

 I tried to do some changes in the code, in particular I allowed a more flexible aspect ratio and I stored the value of
-`countNonZero` in a matrix in order to determine a threshold value and used it for find the checked boxes, this allowed
+`countNonZero` in a matrix in order to determine a threshold value and use it for find the checked boxes, this allowed
 to find multiple checked boxes for each line.

 I runned the [second test](test2.py) and the results was better: